chirlu/sox/msvc10/Readme.txt

    Windows Native Code Development - Tools
    Windows Native Code Development - Visual C++ Compilers

-2. Check out the SoX CVS code into a directory named sox.
+2. Check out the SoX git code into a directory named sox.

    Extract the source code for the other libraries next to the sox directory.
 Remove the version numbers from the directory names.